Flight-Free-UK/flight_free_uk_website/source/posts/long-train-to-china.html.markdown

 But I am far from the first ever climate-concerned academic to quit flying either.
 Within the broader flight-free movement, there is an academic [community ](https://academicflyingblog.wordpress.com/)challenging the assumption that flying should always be the first choice travel mode, especially for well-informed academics who perhaps ought to know better.
 We hope that universities will publish records of all staff flights, build low-carbon travel modes into research grant applications as a default option, and build fantastic videoconferencing facilities.
 Academics should be able to demonstrate to their students, the public, and people in [other professions](https://theconversation.com/researchers-set-an-example-fly-less-111046) that you don’t always need to fly to be a high-flier.

+> "You don’t always need to fly to be a high-flier."

 [@RogerTyersUK](https://twitter.com/RogerTyersUK)